sansarip/IPH/README.md

 python IPH.py -i file.csv -p -o file.csv

 Update 7.16.2015:
 This tool now accepts Excel workbook files.
 In order to have this feature work, you must install the xlrd library.
-Installation of the library can be found on page 5 of this pdf document:
+Simple instructions regarding the installation of the library can be found on page 5 of this pdf document:

 http://www.simplistix.co.uk/presentations/python-excel.pdf